Hung369/LLM-Engineering/README.md

 ## Repository Structure

 - **RAG_Reranking_LLAMA.ipynb:** Notebook demonstrating the RAG work flow using the LLAMA model.
-- **QLoRA.ipynb:** Notebook focused on fine-tuning techniques, including QLoRA (content may be updated soon).
+- **QLoRA.ipynb:** Notebook focused on fine-tuning techniques on supervised learning text summarization.
 - **README.md:** This file, providing an overview and guidance for the repository.

 ## RAG Work Flow